oscar-chau/oscar-chau/README.md

-## Hi, my name is Oscar Chau and I am currently attending Cal Poly as a computer science major.
+💫## Hi, my name is Oscar Chau and I am currently attending Cal Poly as a computer science major.

 ## Contact:
 email : oscarchau126@gmail.com

+## Tech Stack:

 <!--
 **oscar-chau/oscar-chau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.